JeffRice/reactUI/README.md

 started with `--no-auth`).
 If the calculation has already finished, errored or been cancelled, the cancel request will have no effect.

+# Good Luck!

+We hope you enjoy developing the UI.
+Let us know if you run into any issues with the server - we have tested it but let us know if you encounter any issues with it.
+We look forward to reviewing your project.
+Good luck!